 The knee is the largest and most complicated joint in the body which consists of many structures which, if damaged by anything from an acute traumatic event to general wear and tear over time, can require quite a bit of rehabilitation to correct.

 Here are some of the more common knee problems:

-- Biomechanical issues - such as kneecap lateral tracking (moving towards the outside) occur as a result of many issues including dropping of the foot arches, knock knees, lack of tone of the quad muscles nearer the inside of the leg(s), leg length differences or pelvic torsions.
+- Biomechanical issues such as kneecap lateral tracking (moving towards the outside) - occurs as a result of many issues including dropping of the foot arches, knock knees, lack of tone of the quad muscles nearer the inside of the leg(s), leg length differences or pelvic torsions.

-- Cruciate ligament tears/collateral ligament tears – the cruciate ligaments are found within the knee joint.
+- Sports injuries: Cruciate ligament tears/collateral ligament tears – the cruciate ligaments are found within the knee joint.
 Tears can occur when excessive force is applied to the knee joint with the anterior cruciate being affected the most often.
 Other structures such as the joint capsule and the collateral ligaments on the inside and outside of the knee are also commonly damaged.
-If there is a major tear there will be sudden and painful swelling in the knee at time of injury and the knee will feel unstable.

-My job as an Osteopath is to assess the joints and muscles of the knee, hips, back and feet holistically focusing on everything so that the cause of your knee pain can be determined.
-The problem will then be treated with soft tissue massage, articulation, stretching and manipulation and dry needling (modern acupuncture) as appropriate.
-Advice may also be given on effective exercises and hydrotherapy (hot and cold packs) and medication.
+The Osteopath aims to assess the joints and muscles holistically focusing on everything, particularly from the low back to the feet, so that the cause of your knee pain can be determined.
+The problem will then be treated with gentle soft tissue, articulation, stretching and manipulation as appropriate.
+Advice may also be given on effective exercises and hydrotherapy (hot and cold packs).
 If need be, you will be referred for further medical assessment.